Te Aupōuri: Muriwhenua links

 From these ancestors descend two families from which Te Aupōuri as an independent iwi trace their descent:

 Firstly, the family of Mōre Te Korohunga and Te Awa.
 The name ‘Te Aupōuri’ came about from an event in the time of Mōre Te Korohunga and Te Awa’s children – Kupe, Whēru, Te Ikanui, Te Kakati and Te Uruhāpainga, and Secondly, the family of Te Ihupango and Te Amongaariki II, who had two daughters – Tihe and Kohine.
 Te Amongaariki II is especially important to Te Aupōuri being the principal ancestress of the Te Kao lands and the southern Pārengarenga Harbour.
+Mōre Te Korohunga & Te Awa’s son, Te Ikanui, married Te Ihupango & Te Amongaariki II’s daughters, Tihe & Kohine.
+These are the ancestors of the Te Aupōuri people of Te Kao – “Ngā Uri O Te Ikanui”.